CCM Core Functions

 1. Funding Request Development

-The CCM leads the development of funding requests submitted to the Global Fund, ensuring proposals are grounded in national health priorities, epidemiological evidence, and stakeholder consultations.
+CCM-RW leads the development of funding requests submitted to the Global Fund, ensuring proposals are grounded in national health priorities, epidemiological evidence, and stakeholder consultations.
 This includes coordinating technical working groups for HIV, TB, and Malaria program design.

 2. Principal Recipient Selection